quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

 ## Performance considerations
-Since implementation of `BatchingSink` accumulate data in-memory, it can increase memory usage.
+Since the implementation of `BatchingSink` accumulates data in-memory, it will increase memory usage.

 If the batches become large enough, it can also put additional load on the destination and decrease the overall throughput.